-Edited by Olivia, Anonymous, Eng, Robbi and 3 others
+Edited by Olivia, Eng, Robbi, Lynn and 2 others

 Have you ever wondered if the articles you are writing and posting online are seen by people who do not know you?
 Is there a way of checking to see it if it has been showing up on the query results of search engines?
 Do you have to search its title to have it indexed?
 Do you have to build links to it?
 Read on and find out how.

 If you've written quite a lot of articles and were just wondering why your friends haven't heard about them, then maybe it's time that you look and see if the search engines have indexed your page.

 In order to understand how search engines like Yahoo, Google, and Bing index pages, you should know what the qualities that the search engines look for before they bring out your page as a result from queries are.

 When you type a keyword or set of keywords in the search bar, the search engine will look for the most relevant answer to your query.
 Typing the word you're searching for in the search bar is like ordering in a restaurant.
 You don't want to get a fish when you ordered a steak, right?
 For instance, if you are looking for steak restaurants in New York, it will give you the most relevant answer to your search, and say you did an article on a steak restaurant at the same locale.
 Yes, it will show steak restaurants in New York, but it does not necessarily mean that the article you wrote on the topic will show.